 You will need: tape measure, Bathrooms.com app, squared paper, pencil

 - Consider the shape of your bathroom.
 If there’s a natural place for the shower in an alcove, you can shop for a door and leave plenty of the floor area available for other fittings.

-- Choose between framed designs with visible framing for a classic, elegant look, and frameless options with maximum glass on show for a sleek contemporary finish.
+- Choose between framed designs with visible framing for a classic, elegant look, and frameless shower enclosures with maximum glass on show for a sleek contemporary finish.